keithbuhler/dissertation-story/+Dissertation Drafts/Buhler Dissertation Aug 8.md

  \centering
  \end{epigraphs}

 This dissertation has defended the claim that human beings are practical rational primates and hence *ought* to become fully practically wise.

+The potential for wisdom is part of who and what we are.
+Actualizing that potential is both *natural* (according to the sense of 'natural' I have defended) and *ethically* obligatory.

 Virtue ethics is, on my view, a very useful guide to action, in personal life, political life, bioethics,[@beauchamp2001principles] business,[@beadle2015macintyre] and education.[@carr2005virtue] It would be an improvement to almost any area of human life if we were aware of our own vices and worked to expunge them, and if we understood the virtues and pursued them.
 Yet many obstacles from philosophical and social tradition stand in the way.
 My dissertation is part of an attempt to remove such obstacles and, in their absence, render not only palatable but desirable a pursuit of virtues.

-As difficult as it is to consider seriously the project of restoring natural teleology to its proper place and using it as a basis for ethical theory that is tenable and useful, I am optimistic it can be done.
-Many are on the project -- biologists, cosmologists, philosophers of science, mathematicians -- but philosophers in the Aristotelian tradition are uniquely situated to make advances.
-That tradition promises the resources with which to construct an ethical system including all three elements of MacIntyre's schema while rehabilitating a form of natural teleology that is not only tenable in light of modern beliefs, but rationally commends itself in light of all we now know.
-The case presented in these chapters aim to show how it might be done, and to begin doing it.
 Virtue, practical reason, and flourishing are age-old themes.
 Nevertheless, they are significant themes.
 Treating them adequately is too much for one dissertation, but my hope is that even an unworthy treatment of a worthy topic can attain some value.
 As Glaucon said to Socrates, "The measure of listening to such discussions is the whole of life."[@plato *Republic* 450 b.]